 We are, of course, happy to oblige but I empathize with these folks as we try to fit the people to their system instead of having their system fitted to their needs.

-At times, we will port their existing system over to something more simple, like Squarespace that satisfies a great deal of their requirements but isn't so hard to use which is what they wanted in the first place.
+At times, we will port their existing system over to something more simple, like Squarespace that satisfies a lot of their requirements but isn’t so hard to use which is what they wanted in the first place.

 There are a lot of choices out there to manage a website.
 There are garbage systems that are ‘easy’ to use but produce bad code and thus bad websites.
 There are also top-end systems that produce flawless code, create beautiful websites, but are impossible to use.
 Both of these systems are useless to someone if the website they create doesn’t suit the very needs of its owner!

 Let Me Explain… no, there is too much, let me sum up